dasch-swiss/dsp-tools/docs/developers/packaging.md

 Putting all packages into a `src` folder has an important consequence: It forces the developer to work with an editable installation of his package.
 Why?
 Without an editable installation, it is impossible to write correct import statements. `from src.package import module` will not work, because the user has `package` installed, not `src`.
-And relative imports like `import module` will not work either, because when the tests code (situated in a separate `test` folder) imports the actual code, the relative imports in the actual code fail.
+And relative imports like `import module` will not work either, because when the test code (situated in a separate `test` folder) imports the actual code, the relative imports in the actual code fail.
 This is because relative imports depend on the location of the file that is run, not on the file that contains the import statement.